 - 1. Courses for upgrade should normally be elective. - 2.
 A graduate student should normally not take more than two such courses in a graduate degree program.
 (In special circumstances, more may be allowed provided that "at least one-half of the work required shall be in courses designed for students in advanced programs" [ATS standards, 1996].) - 3.
 Upgraded courses may not have been used for credit towards another degree. - 4.
-The Area and the Director of Graduate Studies must approve such upgrades before the course is taught. - 5.
+The Area and the Dean must approve such upgrades before the course is taught. - 5.
 Upgrades are appropriate only in courses that are taught by the faculty with a Ph.D. degree or nearing the completion thereof. - 6.
-Notification of additional requirements must be sent by the faculty member to the Director of Graduate Studies: at least ten books in the bibliography and the equivalent of a 30-35-page paper.
+Notification of additional requirements must be sent by the faculty member to the Dean: at least ten books in the bibliography and the equivalent of a 30-35-page paper.